Skip to content

 context=context) # (service, view) -> the rows the region renders

-The full seam: the region is server-rendered from context() on every command; the model's async @actions become per-row command buttons; zones["detail"] adds a server-rendered detail pane that walks relationships from the object graph — a reference field shows the target's label, a list[SubModel] renders as a nested list; Field(search=True) adds a zero-network client filter over the server-rendered rows; selection survives command swaps.
+The full round trip: the region is server-rendered from context() on every command; the model's async @actions become per-row command buttons; zones["detail"] adds a server-rendered detail pane that walks relationships from the object graph — a reference field shows the target's label, a list[SubModel] renders as a nested list; Field(search=True) adds a zero-network client filter over the server-rendered rows; selection survives command swaps.

 The server tracker requires an id field on the model (the command key t.id).